souslesens/slsv-plugins/README.md

 ## GitHub

-To sychronize your SousLeSensVocables project pulgin folder to the plugins repository, you need to do the following commands at the project root :
+To sychronize your SousLeSensVocables project plugin folder to the plugins repository, you need to do the following commands at the project root :
 ````
     cd plugins
     git init